Kong/docs.konghq.com/app/konnect/getting-started/vitals.md

 ## View Vitals for a Version

-To view Status Codes for a Service Version:
+To view traffic volume for a Service Version:

 1. On the Services page, select a **Service** to view the Service Overview.